 Triggers for disordered eating in kids

-If the term eating disorder brings to mind images of extremely thin, privileged, and college-age white women, think again.
-Eating disorders no longer discriminate in terms of economics, ethnicity, gender, or race.
+If the term eating disorder brings to mind images of only one body type, gender, or age, think again.
+Eating disorders don’t discriminate in terms of economics, ethnicity, gender, or race.

 One reason young people may be prone to eating disorders: They have a tendency to think in black and white.

 “Kids don’t have an ability to take a nuanced approach to healthy eating, so when a doctor or family member sends them the message that their weight or eating is a problem, they tend to be extreme in making changes,” explains Tracy Richmond, MD, director of the Eating Disorder Program at Boston Children’s Hospital, and professor of pediatrics at Harvard Medical School.
 “Some kids start cutting back dramatically on calories, cutting out entire foods groups or start skipping meals, which are very disordered eating behaviors.”

 Eating disorder versus disordered eating

 It’s important to highlight the difference between an eating disorder and disordered eating.

 For those with an eating disorder, ranging from anorexia to binge eating disorder, they tend to obsess over food (think calories, food avoidance).
 This obsession can interfere with the ability to function in daily life, affecting focus, sleep, and other things.
 Overall, these eating behaviors can threaten their well-being and mental health.